thugmba/1173/index.md

 ## Course Overview
 In today's data-driven business environment, the ability to transform raw data into meaningful visual insights is a critical competitive advantage.
 Data Visualization Analysis empowers you to clean data, explore structures, detect outliers, identify trends and clusters, spot patterns, evaluate business models, and present compelling results to stakeholders.
 This course provides hands-on training in visual data analysis techniques essential for business intelligence, market research, customer analytics, and strategic decision-making.
-Using Python as the primary tool—with no prior programming experience required—you will learn to create powerful visualizations that reveal insights hidden within data.
+Using Python as the primary tool, with no prior programming experience required, you will learn to create powerful visualizations that reveal insights hidden within data.

 __What You'll Learn:__